MikroElektronika/mikrosdk_click_v2/clicks/ooktx/README.md

 ## Example Description

-> This example demonstrates the use of OOK TX click board by sending a predefined message to the receiver.
+> This example demonstrates the use of OOK TX Click board by sending a predefined message to the receiver.

 **The demo application is composed of two sections :**